Neur0leptic/dotfiles/README.md

 - Hyprland with an optional DWL session
 - NVIDIA, Intel X220, and modern AMD/Intel profiles
 - Feature-based configuration
-- Secrets stored in a separate GPG-encrypted repository

 ## Setup